ibm-cloud-docs/account/catalog-add-private.md

 {: #publish-product-api}
 {: api}

 You can programmatically publish your software to your account by calling the Catalog Management API as shown in the following sample request.
-For detailed information about the API, see [Catalog Management API](/apidocs/resource-catalog/private-catalog?code=java#account-publish-version).

 ```java
 String versionLocator = "{versionLocator}";